 Life As a New Accounts Clerk

-Occupation Description Interview persons desiring to open accounts in financial institutions.
+Job Description: Interview persons desiring to open accounts in financial institutions.
 Explain account services available to prospective customers and assist them in preparing applications.

-New Accounts Clerk Responsibilities
+Daily Life Of a New Accounts Clerk

 - Duplicate records for distribution to branch offices.

-Skills Needed to be a New Accounts Clerk
+What a New Accounts Clerk Should Know